 For those who enjoy a good hike and decide to add an adventure to the beach visit, we recommend hiking to Mannen mountain (BLUE trail on map above) on their way to, or from Uttakleiv Beach.
 Mannen mountain is just over 400 metres high, but a great viewpoint.
 It’s an easy walk over a dirt road and good path to the mountain pass, then an easy ridge walk to the summit of Mannen.

 Detailed route description: follow the road from Uttakleiv Beach to the tunnel (600 metres) and turn left, into a dirt road 100 metres before the tunnel.
 The road runs past a white house and turns into a clear path, climbs gently to the mountain pass with a small lake.
 Just before reaching the slope edge, the path forks.
-Turn right at the fork and follow a faint path which soon becomes a good clear trail.
-The summit of Mannen is approx. 600 metres away.
+Turn right at the fork and follow a well worn path.
+The summit of Mannen is approx. 600 metres / 45-60 minutes away.
 Enjoy the views!

 Retrace your steps from Mannen to the mountain pass, along the ridge.
 Once at the pass, turn right into a zig-zag path descending steeply.
 Soon the path eases and reaches a small dirt road, turn right and follow the road to Haukland Beach, some 400 metres away.